JakubOpala/Stream_Programming/README.md

 # Stream_Programming
-All the programms were written in Scala programming language
+All the programs were written in Scala programming language

 Texts analized in each assignment were imported from https://github.com/pfalcon/canterbury-corpus.git